 Outline of the CADC-Eligible Training Program Requirements and Admission Criteria

-The Training Program is designed for full-time LUC SSW BSW, MSW and Advanced Standing students, as well as non-degree seeking applicants with an advanced mental health degree.
+The Training Program is designed for full-time LUC SSW BSW, five-year, and MSW students, as well as non-degree seeking applicants with an advanced mental health degree.

-External Students, Non-degree seeking: External students pursuing CADC-eligibility must begin their education in the fall semester of each academic year and must possess an advanced mental health degree.
+External Students, non-degree seeking: External students pursuing CADC-eligibility must apply by December 1st to begin their education in the Fall semester of each academic year and must possess an advanced mental health degree.
 These students must submit an official transcript with their application, in order to document completion of 125 hours of generalist (theory and practice) mental health training.

 * Degree-seeking participants in the CADC-eligible Training Program must be full-time students.
 Part-time degree-seeking students must defer the CADC-eligible Training Program to post-graduate education.

 * The 500 hour IAODAPCA-required internship will be fulfilled by degree-seeking students concurrent with their second year/advanced placement.
 MSW students pursuing the School Specialization will not be eligible for the Training Program, as the CADC-eligible placement is a second year placement.

 All applications will be reviewed and participants will be selected based upon the quality of their essays, assessing applicants’ suitability as well as their academic and professional intentions.

 SOWK 722: Introduction to Alcohol and Other Drug Disorders

 Foundation/prerequisite course covering history, pharmacology, etiology, addiction and recovery; prerequisite for two subsequent clinical courses.
 Students must receive a grade of B or better in order to continue in the Training Program.